-Diagnostics Select slot: All Slot Description Code Trk 2 GCP Calibration Required 1020 Trk 2 GCP App roach Calibration Required 1021 Trk 2 GCP Linearization Required 1022 SYS 1 Maintena ance Call Light Turned On 4001 Details Cause Remedy The GCP requires approach calibration if the: Go to the Setup Track Approach Calibration a) GCP calibration was performed SCREEN.
-If the computed approach distance is c) program was set to defaults correct, hit the bypass button. d) programmed approach distance has changed If the computed approach distance is known for e) MCF was changed this track from a previous calibration, enter the correct value by hitting the edit button.
-If the computed approach distance is incorrect and not known, perform an approach calibration as described in the manual.
+Diagnostics

+Select slot: All ~

+Slot Descrip otion Code

+Trk 2 GCP Calibration Required 1020

+Trk 2 GCP Approach Calibration Required 1021

+Trk 2 GCP Linearization Required 1022

+SYS 1 Maintenance Call I Maintenance Call Light Turned On

+Details

+ause Remedy

+The GCP requires approach calibration it the: Go to the Setup Track Approach Calibration

+a) GCP calibration was performed b) module was replaced screen.

+c) program was set to defaults

+d) programmed approach distance has o changed If the computed approach distance is known for

+e) MCF was changed this track from a previous calibration, enter

+the correct value by hitting the edit button.

+If the computed approach distance is incorrect

+and not known, perform an approach calibration as described in the manual.

+as described in the manual.

-Figure 3-56 Diagnostic Message
+Figure 3-59 Diagnostic Message